How to become an art editor

 University

-It may help to have an HNC, Foundation degree or degree in subjects like:
+It may help to have a higher national diploma (HND), foundation degree or degree in a subject such as:

 - graphic design